-For the past few years I have noticed that more and more literature from the Scandinavian and Nordic countries get translated into English and it makes me so happy that publishers dare to take a chance on books from smaller languages.
-Without translations those stories won’t reach very far and without English translations in particular I can’t recommend them or share them with people here.
+For the past few years I have noticed that more literature from the Scandinavian and Nordic countries are getting translated into English and it makes me so happy that publishers dare to take a chance on books from smaller languages.
+Without translations those stories won’t reach very far and without English translations in particular, I can’t recommend them or share them with people here.
 And while my mother tongue is Danish and I can read both Swedish and Norwegian as well, they also help me to encounter books from Nordic countries whose languages I can’t read, such as Finnish and Icelandic.

-Literature is known for its ability to take us away, from ourselves and where we are, from the life that we lead.
-It just wasn’t until I moved to a different country myself that I realised literature can also take us home.
-So here are a few Nordic reads I have enjoyed lately, because they have reminded me of home and helped to soothe my always lingering homesickness but also because they have taken me on a journey.
+Literature is known for its ability to take us away from ourselves but it wasn’t until I moved to a different country myself that I realised literature can also take us home.
+So here are a few Nordic reads I have enjoyed lately, because they have reminded me of home and helped soothe my always lingering homesickness but also because they have taken me on a journey.

 The Dark Blue Winter Overcoat: and other stories from the North – ed.
 Sjon and Ted Hodgkinson*